 If you’ve ever struggled with acne, you know that the use of *certain* (not all!) face masks can be a powerful addition to your daily skincare routine to help detox, hydrate, and soothe the skin.
 When it comes to choosing a face mask, there are a lot of great options.
-However, arguably the best type of mask acne-prone skin are clay masks.
+However, arguably the best type of mask acne-prone skin is clay masks.

 Clay masks (also referred to as mud masks) have been around for millennia (not just for millennials).
 They are a fabulous way to harness some of the earth’s rich, nutrient-dense, and powerful ingredients to help rejuvenate the skin.
 Why are clay masks good for acne, how do they work, and what is the best type of clay mask for you?
 Read on to learn more!

-What is clay and why are clay masks good for acne?
+What is clay, and why are clay masks good for acne?

 Clay is a powder made from finely-ground rock sediments.
 It is typically found in ocean beds, riverbanks, and deltas and is filled with rich, natural minerals that do wonders for the skin in several different ways!

 This glorified “dirt” (which deserves a lot of glory) helps clear the skin by gently removing toxins, oils, actual dirt, and other pore-clogging debris to help treat and prevent breakouts while also helping remove skin cells, stimulate the growth of new cells, and tighten pores for a smoother, more radiant complexion.

 When the clay is wet (like it is when used as a mask!), its molecules produce electrical charges that allow it to attract bacteria and debris from the skin, providing a gentle yet effective, deep pore cleansing.